lljj-x/vue-json-schema-form/README_en.md

 [Element Ui](https://element.eleme.io/)

 ### Why
 Originated from shop decoration scenes, it can also be called front-end visual editing.
-In order to solve the universality of the component data configuration form, the form is generated through `Json Schema`.
+In order to solve the universality of the component data configuration form, the form is generated through `JSON Schema`.

 The advantage of this is to solve the repetitive work of each configuration form, and the server can also maintain the same verification rules as the front-end based on the same schema.